pippokill/breakvic/README.md

 Issues
 ---------
 * The color of the ball changes when the ball is on a screen location previously occupied by a block
-* The x,y coordinates of the ball are always incremented/decremented by 1, only when the ball hits the player bar the x coordinate is incremented/decremented by 2
+* The x,y coordinates of the ball are always incremented/decremented by 1, only when the ball hits the player paddle the x coordinate is incremented/decremented by 2

 Comments to the code
 -----------------------
 Line 10 initializes the sound volume (poke 36878,15) and the screen color (poke 36879,12), then it clears the screen and sets the character color to white.
 Some variables are initialized:
 * **x, y**: the ball coordinates
 * **dx,dy**: the values used to increment/decrement x and y
-* **bx**: the x coordinate of the player bar
+* **bx**: the x coordinate of the player paddle
 * **c**: the position in the screen memory where the first block is inserted
 * **p**: as c but it points to the color memory
 * **v**: the ball velocity